Weeks-UNC/shapemapper-txome/README.md

 # kallisto-txome
+*Copyright 2018 Steven Busan*.
+This project is licensed under the terms of the MIT license.

 Wrapper scripts for running [ShapeMapper2](https://github.com/Weeks-UNC/shapemapper2) on large numbers of transcript targets.
 Performs a fast pseudoalignment with `kallisto`, then sorts and splits output by target and runs separate `shapemapper` instances on each target and associated reads.

+This is a practical, if perhaps not ideal solution for large-scale MaP studies, since sequence alignment is effectively performed twice: once by `kallisto`, and again by `bowtie2` within `shapemapper`.

 ### Dependencies